ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 At the heart of all these efforts lie some unavoidable tensions:

-* Privacy versus utility: Strong encryption protects patients but slows down data access and analysis—potentially a life-threatening problem in urgent care scenarios.
+* Privacy versus utility: Strong encryption protects patients but slows down data access and analysis, potentially a life-threatening problem in urgent care scenarios.
 * Sovereignty versus innovation: Choosing only European providers protects against dependency but may reduce access to the most cutting-edge tools and competitive pricing.
-* Security versus accessibility: Locking systems down too tightly can prevent legitimate users—like paramedics or emergency doctors—from getting access when they need it most.
+* Security versus accessibility: Locking systems down too tightly can prevent legitimate users, like paramedics or emergency doctors, from getting access when they need it most.
 * Compliance versus usability: Consent dashboards that no one understands are not useful.
 They may check legal boxes, but they do not give patients control in any meaningful way.

 ---